couchbaselabs/sdk-rfcs/rfc/0056-sdk3-query.md

   * QueryStatus enum values are converted from uppercase to camel case
 * April 30, 2020
   * Moved RFC to ACCEPTED state.
+* January 5, 2022
+  * Added preserveExpiry to QueryOptions.

 # Signoff